-You can Web File Forms CT-400, Estimated Tax for Corporations, and CT-300, Mandatory First Installment (MFI) of Estimated Tax for Corporations, on our website (see Need help?).
-You will need to create an Online Services account or log into your existing one, and select the corporation tax estimated payment option.
+You may be mandated to electronically file Forms CT-400, Estimated Tax for Corporations, and CT-300, Mandatory First Installment (MFI) of Estimated Tax for Corporations; when you use your Business Online Services account to Web File, it's free-no additional software needed.

-You can also Web File the following extension requests:
+You may also be mandated to electronically file or use Web File for the following extension requests:

-- Form CT-5, Request for Six-Month Extension to File (for franchise/business taxes, MTA surcharge, or both) - Form CT-5.3, Request for Six-Month Extension to File (for combined franchise tax return, or combined MTA surcharge return, or both) - Form CT-5.4, Request for Six-Month Extension to File New York S Corporation Franchise Tax Return - Form CT-5.6, Request for Three-Month Extension to File Form CT-186 (for utility corporation franchise tax return, MTA surcharge return, or both) - Form CT-5.9, Request for Three-Month Extension To File (for certain Article 9 tax returns, MTA surcharge, or both) - Form CT-5.9-E, Request for Three-Month Extension to File Form CT-186-E (for telecommunications tax return and utility services tax return)
+- Form CT-5, Request for Six-Month Extension to File (for franchise/business taxes, MTA surcharge, or both) - Form CT-5.3, Request for Six-Month Extension to File (for combined franchise tax return, or combined MTA surcharge return, or both) - Form CT-5.4, Request for Six-Month Extension to File New York S Corporation Franchise Tax Return - Form CT-5.6, Request for Three-Month Extension to File Form CT-186 (for utility corporation franchise tax return, MTA surcharge return, or both) - Form CT-5.9, Request for Three-Month Extension to File (for certain Article 9 tax returns, MTA surcharge, or both) - Form CT-5.9-E, Request for Three-Month Extension to File Form CT-186-E (for telecommunications tax return and utility services tax return)

-Benefits of Web filing include:
+Benefits of Web Filing include:

-- · direct payment from your bank account or by ACH credit - · instant confirmation
+- direct payment from your bank account or by ACH credit - instant confirmation

-For more information, visit our website and select the corporation tax Web File option.
+For more information, see Corporation Tax Web File or visit our website (search: corporation).